 This lake access is one of the few areas along the shores of the lake that provides fishing access.
 The existing parking and facilities help support fishermen and is an attractive access point.
-However onsite accessibility to the waters edge is limited.
-There is opportunity and desire to provide ADA accessible fishing piers to better serve the public.
-There is evidence of a past dock along the shore that used to serve as a fishing dock.
+However, on-site accessibility to the waters edge is limited.
+There is opportunity and desire to provide

+ADA accessible fishing piers to better serve the public.
 Currently fishermen can be found scattered along the shore.